It’s a common question in the land of queer.

 As a woman who came out later in life, I’ve met lesbians that don’t want to date me because there is an ex-husband and children.
-I’ve also met women that wanted to date me and in spite of my being honest and upfront about my past had issues with the ex-husband and my children as time went on.
+I’ve also met women that wanted to date me, and in spite of my being honest and upfront about my past, they had issues with the ex-husband and my children as time went on.

 But what I really want to say here today is that coming out later in life is not simple.
 It’s not easy either.
 It’s definitely not what most women expect when they decide to come out.
 I’ve had more than a few conversations with women who had an idea in their head about what it would be like to finally come out.
 To leave their husbands and their marriage and risk all to be with a woman.

 Actually it was the same neighborhood my ex-girlfriend was living in.
-She’d wanted me to live close but at the point of my moving just three blocks from her, she broke up with me.
-So I’m living in this really queer friendly part of town, but still I wasn’t able to easily meet women for friendship and just to hang out.
-It was before the days of Meetup.com and dating sites were just coming online.
-It was a lonely place to be at that time for me.
+She’d wanted me to live close, but at the point of my moving just three blocks from her, she broke up with me.
+So I was living in this really queer friendly part of town, but still I wasn’t able to easily meet women for friendship and just to hang out.
+It was before the days of Meetup.com and when dating sites were just coming online.
+It was a lonely place to be at that time.

 I’m sure one issue was that I looked too straight.
 I looked like someone who’d been married and was heterosexual.
-Well that makes sense right.
-I’d only been out for a year and I was still finding my way out of the old world and slowly walking into a new world with its own set of rules and expectations.
+Well, that makes sense, right?
+I’d only been out for a year and I was still finding my way out of the old world, slowly walking into a world with its own set of rules and expectations.

-My experience of the lesbian world in those first few years showed me that its as full of rules as the heterosexual world.
-It’s just that the rules are different and sometimes particularly surprising for a newbie to the land of lesbians.
+My experience of the lesbian world in those first few years showed me that it's as full of rules as the heterosexual world.
+It’s just that the rules are different and sometimes particularly surprising for a newbie.
 One of those unspoken rules is that many women who came out at a young age and are now older often don't want to date late-comers to lesbian life.

 For those of you that have realized late in life that you must own your self and that your truth is living as lesbian, I salute you.
 You will and have taken many brave steps to get to where you are.

-I'm asking nicely to all lesbians, please have some mercy for the late comers to lesbian life as we stumble and perhaps bumble about trying to figure out what to do and with who and when.
+I'm asking nicely to all lesbians: please have some mercy for the late comers to lesbian life as we stumble and perhaps bumble about trying to figure out what to do, with who and when.